A Maritime, Trade & Civil Litigation Practice

 – based in Charleston, South Carolina –

 Hines & Gilsenan LLC is an innovative maritime, trade and civil litigation practice based in Charleston, South Carolina.
 The firm was established in 2021 by Julius “Sam” Hines and Ryan D. Gilsenan, both proctors in admiralty and alumni of an iconic Charleston admiralty practice.
 Our attorneys represent steamship lines, ship owners and charterers, towing companies pilot associations, and parties to marine insurance contracts.
-We respond around the clock to maritime emergencies in Charleston and elsewhere in the Southeastern United States, including collisions, oil spills, MARPOL investigations, machinery failures, fire, cargo damage, personal injuries, and vessel arrests, to investigate and protect our clients’ interests.
+We respond around the clock to maritime emergencies in Charleston and elsewhere in the Southeastern United States, including collisions, oil spills, MARPOL investigations, cargo damage, personal injuries, and vessel arrests.
 The firm serves as correspondent for many of the world’s major protection and indemnity clubs.
-We also represent sellers, buyers, and yards in contracts for the construction and sale of commercial and recreational vessels.
+We also represent sellers, buyers and yards in contracts for the construction and sale of commercial and recreational vessels.
 In addition to maritime work, the firm maintains a robust practice in international trade, construction law, premises liability, and commercial litigation.

-Hines & Gilsenan LLC is committed to leveraging technology to deliver high-quality legal services at reasonable rates.
-Our physical space is at the Charleston Navy Yard, central to all of Charleston’s container, dry bulk, and tanker terminals, shipyards, tugboat companies, warehouses, and other waterfront businesses.
+Hines & Gilsenan LLC is committed to leveraging technology to deliver high-quality legal services at fair rates.
+Our physical space is at the Charleston Navy Yard, central to many of Charleston’s container, dry bulk, and tanker terminals, shipyards, boatyards, tugboat docks, warehouses, and other waterfront businesses.
+We are proud to be located near the industries we serve.

 Meet the Team